wacfeld/i3-scripts/README.md

 some scripts for i3wm:
-- an interface for grid-layout workspaces (i3grid.py)
-- an interface for multi-monitor workspaces (i3multimon.py)
+i3grid.py: an interface for grid-layout workspaces i3multimon.py: an interface for multi-monitor workspaces i3bright.py: adjust brightness using `brightnessctl`